DeltaFi Reaches Self Reported Market Capitalization of $86.08 Million (DELFI)

-DeltaFi (DELFI) traded 2.3% lower against the US dollar during the 24-hour period ending at 15:00 PM E.T. on March 5th.
-DeltaFi has a total market cap of $86.08 million and approximately $18,262.55 worth of DeltaFi was traded on exchanges in the last 24 hours.
-During the last week, DeltaFi has traded 15.2% higher against the US dollar.
-One DeltaFi token can currently be purchased for $0.0003 or 0.00000000 BTC on popular cryptocurrency exchanges.
+DeltaFi (DELFI) traded 7.5% lower against the US dollar during the 24-hour period ending at 8:00 AM Eastern on March 6th.
+DeltaFi has a market capitalization of $86.08 million and approximately $12,782.59 worth of DeltaFi was traded on exchanges in the last day.
+One DeltaFi token can now be purchased for about $0.0003 or 0.00000001 BTC on cryptocurrency exchanges.
+During the last week, DeltaFi has traded 24.3% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.